tdownie0/music-theor-ease/topics/Website_Setup/ch4.md

 to have difficulty in identifying the focal points of a site, appear rather drab, and lower user engagement.
 At worst, users may go looking for other sites that serve the same purpose, or ignore the site all together.

-To aid with this, I use a color wheel from Adobe to help, [Adobe Color](https://color.adobe.com/create/color-wheel).
-This site has several features, but I have used the color wheel specifically in the past.
-Choosing the correct colors may be fairly subjective, but if you are familiar with color theory, you may recognize the color harmony selection in the dropdown.
+To assist with this undertaking, tools such as the color wheel provided by Adobe can help immensely, [Adobe Color](https://color.adobe.com/create/color-wheel).
+This site has several features, and showcases several examples of color themes being implemented.
+Choosing the correct colors may be fairly subjective, but for those aware of color theory, the color harmony selection in the dropdown may be familiar.
 These colors tend to pair together nicely based on mathematical principles, and can be used in a consistent manner.
-There are several videos online diving more into the details of applying color theory and using tools like the Adobe color wheel, so feel free to browse as you see fit.
+There are several videos online that dive into the specifics of applying color theory and using tools such as the Adobe color wheel, so it is encouraged to seek these out as needed.

 ## Closing Thoughts